Planning your Trip

-Before You Leave for Gatwick Airport
+Before you leave for Gatwick Airport

-The pre airport prep is the most important stage of your journey; you don't want to forget anything or miss your flight!
+Within planning your trip, pre airport prep is the most important stage of your journey; you don’t want to forget anything or miss your flight!

 If you’re super organised, you could start packing your bags about a week before you travel, making sure to include all your travel documents.
 That way you can think of things and pop them in your bag during the week, rather than having a headless chicken moment on the day of your flight.
 Even better still, write a list and pack from that!